Updated: Jan 6

 Typically, the actual contents of your folders (parent folders or subfolders) are these files.

 It is a good practice to enable permission inheritance wherever possible.
-Depending on your needs, you can disable access to a particular folder or document.
+You can disable access to a particular folder or document depending on your needs.
 Do not do this regularly, however.
 When you start defining individual permissions for each folder and document, you'll quickly find yourself in a muddle!

 Access Permissions or Rights are broadly classified under 2 categories